edgarpf/aws-csaa-tips/README.md

 - You can use pre-signed URLs to avoid people using your S3 objects for free.

+- To enable the cross-region replication feature in S3, the following items should be met:

+  * The source and destination buckets must have versioning enabled.
+  * The source and destination buckets must be in different AWS Regions.
+  * Amazon S3 must have permissions to replicate objects from that source bucket to the destination bucket on your behalf.

 - Here are the prerequisites for routing traffic to a website that is hosted in an Amazon S3 Bucket:

   * An S3 bucket that is configured to host a static website.
 The bucket must have the same name as your domain or subdomain.
 For example, if you want to use the subdomain acme.example.com, the name of the bucket must be acme.example.com.